segmentio/segment-docs/src/connections/functions/source-functions/index.md

 ### Webhook

-Copy the webhook URL from the "Auto-fill via webhook" dialog.
+Copy the webhook URL from the "Auto-fill via Webhook" dialog.
 All `POST` requests sent to this URL will trigger your source function.
 You can either send requests manually via any HTTP client like cURL or Insomnia, or you can paste it into an external service with support for webhooks, like Slack.